Charlotte Catholic High School

 Charlotte Catholic High School is a four-year private, Catholic college preparatory high school in Charlotte, North Carolina, United States.
 CCHS was founded in 1955.
 The school is accredited by the Southern Association of Colleges and Schools.
 It is located in the Roman Catholic Diocese of Charlotte.
 Charlotte Catholic has a student to teacher ratio of 15:4.

 Athletics

-Charlotte Catholic is a member of the North Carolina High School Athletic Association (NCHSAA).
-The school's mascot is the cougar, with the school colors being red, white and light blue and occasionally black for special sports games.
-CCHS has 31 teams competing in 14 different sports.
-Charlotte Catholic is one of only four non-public school's that are members of the NCHSAA.
+Charlotte Catholic is a member of the North Carolina High School Athletic Association (NCHSAA), one of only four non-public or charter school members, and are classified as a 6A school.
+The school is a part of the Southern Carolina 6A/7A Conference alongside schools from Union County.
+Charlotte Catholic's mascot is the cougar, with the school colors being red, white and sky blue and occasionally black for special sports games.
+CCHS fields teams in 25 different sports, including all NCHSAA-sanctioned events plus several club sports such as rugby, ice hockey, and mountain biking.
+The school has won ten Wachovia/Wells Fargo Cups, awarded each school year to the top overall athletic program in each class in North Carolina, with the most recent award coming in 2026.

 Swimming

 The women's swim team won fourteen consecutive NCHSAA state championships from 2002 to 2015.
 In 2006 during Catholic's first season in the 3A division, the men's and women's swim teams both won state championships.
 Both teams would win consecutive state swim championships from 2006 to 2008.